BSO

 And would suffice.

-Seems a lot of people are missing this these days.
+Seems like a lot of people are searching for this these days.

-....and go up to the counter and I'll order a coffee and you can get a banana shake.
+....and go up to the counter where I'll order a coffee and you can get a banana shake.

-Then go downstairs where it's quieter and more private.
+Then let's go downstairs where it's quieter and more private.

-See that square enclosure, that's an old coal shute.
-In the olden times the coal man would use it to pour the coal into the cellar for the furnace.
+See that square enclosure, that's a former coal shute.
+In the olden times the coal man would use it to pour the coal into the cellar for your furnace.

 Now it is decorated with religious icons.